Healthy Recipes using Kaya Seed

 Kaya Seed Chia Pudding

-This creamy chia pudding is enriched with kaya seeds and topped with fruits, making it a nutritious dessert or breakfast option.
+This creamy chia pudding is enriched with kaya seeds and almond milk, making it a nutritious and delicious breakfast or dessert option.

 - 1/4 cup chia seeds